Rakeela/dragora-notes/2021-5-17-One-Hundred-and-Third.md

 "The old world spices grown on {starbase name} have proven something of a medical blunder.
 Long-term consumption has proven cumulative toxicity and produced a few fatalities among the most dedicated fans of the new old spices.
 The popularity of the {citizen's initiative/subsidiary corporation/minor lord and {his/her} court} has dropped substantially as a result.

 Maybe it was for the best that people stopped using all of these spices a long time ago."
-Egh.
+Ugh.
 Cancel the project. - 'Chronic toxicity' modifier for 36 months, -5% happiness, -10% xenophile ethics attraction.
 Ends all other modifiers from this event chain.
 End event chain.
 Cull the poisonous spices and issue reparations. - 'Chronic toxicity' modifier for 24 months, -5% happiness, -10% xenophile ethics attraction.  -250 energy credits.
 No effect on other modifiers from this event chain.
 Assign a scientist to study the unexpected biochemistry.  - Spawns a 120 month special project requiring a science ship on the home world.
 No time limit; does not expire at end of event.
 {Requires Authoritarian}  Refine the 'spices' for new poisons.  - Spawns a 30 month special project requiring a science ship on the starbase.
 No time limit; does not expire at end of event.